Improving Entropy-Based Test-Time Adaptation from a Clustering View: Experiments

 \subsection{Comparison on Various Datasets}

 The comparison results are shown in Table~\ref{c10}, Table~\ref{c100} and Table~\ref{ima}.
-The results show that our method can achieve consistent improvements w.r.t. accuracy on all three datasets.
 The average (avg) accuracy is calculated on all corruption types.
+The results show that our method can achieve consistent improvements for EBTTA methods w.r.t. average accuracy on all three datasets.
 More detailed analysis is as follows.

 \textbf{CIFAR-10-C}.
 The results are shown in Table~\ref{c10}.
-We can see that our method achieves the best average accuracy 83.1\%, which is 1.6\% superior to the second best method TENT.
-Besides, TTC performs better TENT on all corruption types.
-Specifically, TTC is 2.3\% superior to TENT w.r.t. shot corruption.
+We can see that TTC achieves the best average accuracy 82.5\%, which is 1.0\% superior to the second-best method TENT.
+Besides, TTC performs better than TENT on most corruption types.
+Specifically, TTC is 2.7\% superior to TENT w.r.t. impulse noise, which is a non-Gaussian transformation.
+Since TENT is the most relevant work, the comparison results indicate that the proposed improvements are effective.

 \textbf{CIFAR-100-C}.
-As shown in Table~\ref{c100}, our model still achieves the best average accuracy, which is 0.8\% better than the second best model NORM.
-Specifically, our method is 14.3\% better than NORM w.r.t. fg corruption.
+As shown in Table~\ref{c100}, TTC is 1.8\% better than TENT.
+It's noting that NORM has achieved a good average accuracy, and our method method has a very close result.

 \textbf{ImageNet-C}.
-The results of Table~\ref{ima} show that our method achieves the best average accuracy 45.0\%, and the ACC of second best model ETA is 43.6\%.
+The results of Table~\ref{ima} show that TTC achieves the best average accuracy 45.0\%, and the accuracy of the second-best model TENT is 41.8\%.
 Note that previous entropy-based methods achieve excellent performance, even so, our method performs better than them.